-The Company may experience a decline in operating margins due to the following reasons: the integration of Zone Labs, including estimated charges of \$70 million to \$100 million for in-process research and development, amortization of intangible assets and deferred compensation expense; increasing competition and pricing pressure; additional investments in the continuing development and expansion of the Company's sales and marketing organization, including the expansion of its field organization both in the United States and additional countries in Europe, Asia, and Latin America; additional expansion of the research and development organization and the expected growth in revenues derived from products incorporating hardware.
-As a result, operating margins may decrease from historical levels.
-The amount and timing of the abovementioned additional expenses are likely to result in fluctuations in operating margins.
+The Company may experience a decline in operating margins due to the following reasons: increasing competition and pricing pressure; additional investments in the continuing development and expansion of the Company's sales and marketing organization, including the expansion of its field organization both in the United States and additional countries in Europe, Asia, and Latin America and additional expansion of the research and development organization.
+The amount and timing of the above-mentioned additional expenses are likely to result in fluctuations in operating margins.
+In addition, if revenue levels are below expectations, operating margins are likely to be adversely affected, since most of the Company's expenses are not variable.
 See "Item 5 - Operating and Financial Review and Prospects."

-Risks Associated With Emerging Network Security, Internet and Intranet Markets
+Risks Associated With Emerging Internet Security, Internet and Intranet Markets

 The markets for the Company's products are rapidly evolving.
 There can be no assurance that the market for Internet security solutions will continue to expand.
 Continued growth of this market will depend, in large part, upon the continued expansion of Internet usage and the number of organizations adopting or expanding intranets, upon the ability of their respective infrastructures to support an increasing number of users and services, and upon the continued development of new and improved services for implementation across the Internet, and between the Internet and intranets.
 If the necessary infrastructure or complementary products and services are not developed in a timely manner and, consequently, the enterprise security, Internet and intranet markets fail to grow or grow more slowly than the Company currently anticipates, the Company's business, operating results and financial condition will be materially adversely affected.
-See "Item 4 - Information on the Company."
+See "Item 4 - Information on the Company" and "Competition" in this "Item 3."